vitekzkytek/PythonDataIES/README.md

 The course site for the Data Processing in Python from [IES](http://ies.fsv.cuni.cz/).

 # Course description
-The aim of the course is to provide the students with hands-on experience with the data-manipulation techniques in Python, with special emphasis on standard libraries such as *Pandas*, *Numpy* or *Matplotlib* and also gathering of data with *requests* and *BeatifiulSoup*.
+The aim of the course is to provide the students with hands-on experience with the data-manipulation techniques in Python, with special emphasis on standard libraries such as *Pandas*, *Numpy* or *Matplotlib* and also collecting web data with *requests* and *BeatifiulSoup*.
 The students will also be guided through the modern social-coding and open-source technologies such as *GitHub*, *Jupyter* and *Open Data*.

-The students will gain their experience using the data from the IES website and Evaluation protocols.
+The students will gain their experience using the data from the IES website and subject evaluation protocols (?).

 ## Learning outcomes
 After passing the course, the students will be able to download the data from APIs or directly from the web, pre-process it, analyze it and visualize it.